Karen Young, Department Chair

 |WELD||4435||SMAW III, GTAW III||5|

-A "C" or higher must be received also for WELD 4013 senior project.
+A "C" or higher must also be received for WELD 4013.